-Russian President Vladimir Putin stated Russia is militarily ready for a Cuban Missile-style disaster if the USA wanted one and threatened to area hypersonic nuclear missiles on ships or submarines near US territorial waters.
+Russian President Vladimir Putin stated Russia is militarily ready for a Cuban Missile-style disaster if the USA wanted one and threatened to area hypersonic nuclear missiles on ships or submarines near U.S. territorial waters.

-More than five years later, tensions are rising once more over Russian fears that the US might install intermediate-range nuclear missiles in Europe, as a landmark Cold War-era fingers-manage treaty unravels.
+More than five years later, tensions are rising once more over Russian fears that the U.S. might install intermediate-range nuclear missiles in Europe as a landmark Cold War-era fingers-manage treaty unravels.

 Putin detailed his warning for the first time, announcing Russia ought to deploy hypersonic missiles on ships and submarines that could lurk out of doors U.S. Territorial waters if Washington now moved to set up intermediate-range nuclear weapons in Europe.

 “(We’re talking about) Naval delivery cars: submarines or surface ships.
 And we can put them, given the speed and variety (of our missiles)… In neutral waters.
-Plus, they’re not stationary, they move, and they will have to discover them,” Putin stated, in step with a Kremlin transcript.
+Plus, they’re not stationary; they move, and they will have to discover them,” Putin stated, in step with a Kremlin transcript.

 “You work it out: Mach 9 (the rate of the missiles) and over 1,000 km (their range).”